Martin Cross: Rowing

 Cross won the gold medal in the coxed four at the 1984 Los Angeles Olympics with Steve Redgrave, Richard Budgett, Andy Holmes, and Adrian Ellison.

 He won a gold medal representing England in the coxed four, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 He also won a silver medal in the coxless pairs at the World Championships in 1985 and a bronze medal in the eight at the World Championships in 1991.

 He has been described by his close friends as "An inspiration to not just the rowing world, but the whole of the sporting world."
 Cross now lives with his wife, three children and two dogs in London.

 Writing and journalism

-He published an autobiography, Olympic Obsession in 2001, and is currently working part-time as a history and politics teacher at Hampton School.
+He published an autobiography, Olympic Obsession in 2001, and is currently working part-time as a history teacher at Hampton School.
 He writes about rowing for The Guardian and co-commentates with Greg Searle for the International Rowing Federation on the World Rowing Cup and World Rowing Championships events.